One evening a few years ago, I went to bed with a book to read during commercials.

 asked: “Do you recognize anyone?”
 I looked up and recognized someone; the author of a book I was reading at the moment

-by someone that had the same name.
+had the same name.
 I felt that the question had been asked by some one talking to me, conversationally,

 borrowing the words and re-using them literally, to ask me a question.
 It used what I was hearing to create its own voice.